conde-nast-international/cnid-tech-tests/README.md

  - [Software Engineer](se-test)
  - [Infrastructure Engineer](infra-test)

+## How to submit code
+We prefer to see your work as a GIT repo with commits from which the app is built up.
+You can submit by sending up the link to a public git repository on Github, or if for some reason you'd like to keep the submission only between us, use [git bundle](https://git-scm.com/docs/git-bundle) and submit the zipped work.

+Send the work to your **point of contact**.

 ## What we are looking for?
  - The submitted code actually work?
 (Don't panic if it doesn't, if you could share the reason with us)
  - Do you pay attention to requirements and details?